-Among the 12 countries in this comparison, the United States has the lowest aid score, and the lowest percent of gross national income dedicated to aid; Sweden has the highest combined overall score, and the highest percent of gross national income dedicated to aid.
+Among the 12 countries in this comparison, the United States is among the lowest aid scores and among the lowest percents of gross national income dedicated to aid; Sweden has the highest combined overall score, and the highest percent of gross national income dedicated to aid.

 |Green||Ranked first for statistic|

 |Development Finance Score||Combined Overall Score||% Gross National Income||Military Aid Commitments to Ukraine, % GDP|

 Scores out of 100.

 Official Development Assistance (ODA) grant equivalent as a percent of GNI.
 From 2022.

 Bilateral aid commitments as a share of 2021 gross domestic product (GDP), as of July 31, 2023.